appcelerator-archive/uber-mobile-tests/README.md

 1. Minimum node version 4.X.
 2. Minimum NPM version 3.X.
 3. GA Appc CLI Core should be installed on your machine and logged in.

   **Note:** Appc CLI NPM is a node dependency for this framework.
-4. Genymotion emulator installed; the Appium Tests depend on it.
+4. Genymotion emulator installed to default location; the Appium tests depend on it.

 # Setup